Why Use Lawyers to Prepare Wills

 About Edward Olkovich

 Executors facing estate challenges call Ed Olkovich, who is a Toronto Certified Specialist in Estates and Trusts Law.
 Ed is also an author and edits Carswell’s legal guide Compensation and Duties of Estate Trustees, Guardians and Attorneys.
-He has resolved estate disputes and probate problems since 1978. © 2017Posted By: Ed Olkovich In: Estates, Wills On: July 4th, 2017
+He has resolved estate disputes and probate problems since 1978. © 2017Posted In: Estates, Wills On: July 4th, 2017